 And today, we are sharing something that’s a little unusual but looks very “cool” (as you, young folks, like to call it)… heheh

-We came down to visit Abeer a little while ago and she made these chocolate peanut butter cranberry balls, which we couldn’t stop eating.
+We came down to visit Abeer a little while ago and she made these chocolate peanut butter no bake energy balls, which we couldn’t stop eating.

 And while hanging out with her, she asked if we could make something sweet for her blog.